 The Customer is responsible for the lawfulness of Personal Information processed under or in connection with the Agreement.
 Notwithstanding anything contrary in the Agreement, the Customer represents and warrants that:

-it has provided, and will continue to provide all notice and obtained, and will continue to obtain, all consents, permissions and rights necessary under Applicable Data Protection Laws for Superhuman to lawfully process Personal Information for the purposes contemplated by the Agreement (including this DPA);
+It has provided, and will continue to provide all notices and obtained, and will continue to obtain, all consents, permissions and rights necessary under Applicable Data Protection Laws for Superhuman to lawfully process Personal Information for the purposes contemplated by the Agreement (including this DPA);

-it has complied with its obligations under Applicable Data Protection Laws in order to lawfully provide Superhuman and its Sub-processors with the Personal Information; and
+It has complied with its obligations under Applicable Data Protection Laws in order to lawfully provide Superhuman and its Sub-processors with the Personal Information;

-it shall ensure its processing instructions comply with applicable laws (including Applicable Data Protection Law) and that the processing of Personal Information by Superhuman in accordance with the Customer's instructions will not cause Superhuman to be in breach of Applicable Data Protection Laws.
+It shall ensure its processing instructions comply with applicable laws (including Applicable Data Protection Law) and that the processing of Personal Information by Superhuman in accordance with the Customer's instructions will not cause Superhuman to be in breach of Applicable Data Protection Laws; and

 Customer further acknowledges that it shall not disclose, and shall not require any individuals to disclose, (i) Sensitive Information or (ii) Personal Information of any person under the age of 13, and Customer agrees not to provide any such information through the Services.

 Superhuman will provide and maintain reasonable technical and organizational measures that have been designed, taking into account the nature and risks of its processing, to protect against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Information, including the measures listed in Annex B of this DPA.
 Customer acknowledges that Superhuman may update or modify the Security Measures from time to time provided that such updates and modifications do not result in the degradation of the overall security of Superhuman's processing of Personal Information.